 Manang Acclimatization day.

 We had a lazy start on this day after a restful night.
 The 3 Koreans left without having a day for acclimatization.
-The Korean girl wasn't feeling well, but her porter/guide insisted they continue.
+The Korean girl was not feeling well, but her porter/guide insisted they continue.
 Andrew and I heard the conversation; got concerned for her.
 We both spoke about her and hoped she would be fine.
-We decided to find out if any of the "movie halls" were going to showing some films only to find out that all the owners had gone down to warmer places like Kathmandu, Pokhara, and Chitwan.
+We decided to find out if any of the “movie halls” showed some films, only to find out that all the owners had gone down to warmer places like Kathmandu, Pokhara, and Chitwan.
 More than half the lodges and most shops were closed for winter.
-We walked around the village and went a little out of a village to a place where an old and a new monastery was under construction.
-We just hung around admiring the stunning views and the warmth of the sun until lunchtime.
-I had a lovely hot shower in the afternoon, sat around reading articles on the Internet.
-At about 4 pm a group of 3 German trekkers and a South African trekker came to the lodge with their guides and porters.
-We had a lovely meal of Manang stew with super hot chilly sauce, which warmed us till we were sweating.
+We walked around the village and went a little out of a town to a place where an old and a new monastery were under construction.
+We just hung around admiring the stunning views and the sun’s warmth until lunchtime.
+I had a lovely hot shower in the afternoon and sat around reading articles on the Internet.
+At about 4 pm, a group of 3 German trekkers and a South African trekker came to the lodge with their guides and porters.
+We had a lovely Manang stew meal with super hot chilly sauce, which warmed us till we were sweating.
 It was 30 years since I had returned to Nepal and celebrated with a slice of apple pie each.
-The German trekkers and their guide started drinking beer after dinner while playing card games; I heard them speaking loudly on the way to their rooms around 12.30am – sounded like they had good fun.
-I woke up around 2.30 am perspiring again from the extra warmth of the quilt and blankets; I fell asleep again after removing the second quilt – pleased I was hot rather than cold.
+The German trekkers and their guide started drinking beer after dinner while playing card games; I heard them speaking loudly on the way to their rooms around 12.30 am – it sounded like they had good fun.
+I woke up around 2.30 am, perspiring again from the extra warmth of the quilt and blankets; I fell asleep again after removing the second quilt – pleased I was hot rather than cold.

 Manang to Tilicho Base Camp 4170m.